-- 7. The Chief Executive Officer is responsible for ensuring compliance with Trust Policies and Procedures.
-This policy and procedures applies to all Trust staff when requests for information are received. - 8.
-Requests for personal data are covered by the Data Protection Act.
-Individuals can request to see what information the Trust holds about them.
-This is known as a Subject Access Request, and must be dealt with accordingly. - 9.
-Requests for information about anything relating to the environment such as air, water, land, the natural world or the built environment and any factor or measure affecting these are covered by the Environmental Information Regulations ("EIR").
+7. The Chief Executive Officer is responsible for ensuring compliance with Trust Policies and are received.

+Procedures.
+This policy and procedures applies to all Trust staff when requests for information as a Subject Access Request, and must be dealt with accordingly.

+8. Requests for an individual's own personal data are covered by the EU General Data Protection the natural world or the built environment and any factor or measure affecting these - are covered by the Environmental Information Regulations ("EIR").
 Requests under the EIR are dealt with in the same way as those under the FOIA, but they can be verbal.